Pleural/dreamgrove/content/balance/Compendium.md

 [Grand Banquet of the Kalu'ak](https://www.wowhead.com/item=197794/grand-banquet-of-the-kaluak), or [Deviously Deviled Eggs](https://www.wowhead.com/item=204072/deviously-deviled-eggs) giving the same buff with a cheaper individual price.
+As you get more gear it might be worth simming [Sizzling Seafood Medley](https://www.wowhead.com/item=197784/sizzling-seafood-medley) and [Thousandbone Tongueslicer](https://www.wowhead.com/item=197786/thousandbone-tongueslicer) as they provide more stats in total.

 <div id="phials">